In This Article

 According to Ayurveda, the six tastes are to be included with each meal.
-This balances not only the body, but the mind and emotions as well.
+This balances not only the body but the mind and emotions as well.
 In Ayurveda, the word for taste – rasa – is the same as the word for emotion, echoing that food is fuel for the body, mind, and spirit.

 Dopamine is the “I’ve gotta have it hormone,” and it plays a part in any addiction.
 It is a diminishing hormone, meaning that the more you stimulate it, the more of a substance it takes to stimulate it to the same degree.
-Soon, the natural sweet taste of vegetables (think of them as complex sugars wrapped in fiber) gets replaced with the more potent, quick-acting sweet taste found in breads, dairy, and sweeteners.
+Soon, the naturally sweet taste of vegetables (think of them as complex sugars wrapped in fiber) gets replaced with the more potent, quick-acting sweet taste found in bread, dairy, and sweeteners.

 #8: Spring Cleaning

 In the spring, when the snow begins to melt and the ground softens, deer dig up rhizomes to eat.
 Rhizomes, or surface roots, are loaded with astringent and bitter constituents that scrub the intestinal villi of old and hardened mucus congestion.
 It is like a spring cleaning of the gut.
 These early spring roots also stimulate liver function and blood purification.
 So don’t forget the root vegetables like beets, burdock, carrots, ginger, radish, onions, garlic, dandelion, turmeric and most spices.